 Nearly 100 volunteers sustain CCBF’s work, including operation of the revolving bail fund and local and national advocacy efforts to end money bond and pretrial incarceration.
 These volunteers work tirelessly to follow up on requests for help paying bond, fundraise money to replenish the revolving fund and sustain our other work, support people freed from jail, and push forward CCBF’s educational and campaign work.

 For the first two years of our existence, CCBF was an all-volunteer organization.
 As the organization rapidly grew, we hired our first employee in February 2017.
-While much of CCBF’s work is still driven by volunteers, CCBF now has a staff of four full-time and two part-time employees.
+While much of CCBF’s work is still driven by volunteers, CCBF now has a staff of three full-time and three part-time employees.